jonaaix/laravel-aio-docker/README.md

    - `ENABLE_QUEUE_WORKER`: Set to `true` to start the queue worker.
    - `ENABLE_HORIZON_WORKER`: Set to `true` to start the horizon worker.

+- `SKIP_LARAVEL_BOOT`: Set to `true` to skip the Laravel boot process.
+Useful for other PHP applications.

 **Check the examples directory for full example docker-compose configurations.**

 ## Xdebug